 Fruit Salad Cheesecake

-A unique, interesting, & very tasty way to serve fruit salad!
+Fruit Salad Cheesecake is a unique, interesting, & very tasty way to serve fruit salad!
+This fruit-loaded no-bake treat is sure to please.

 Crust: